Dholydai/writerz-with-an-attitude/README.md

 I designed the Dvorak 2025 to place the keys where the fingers of my two hands expect them to be.
 I no longer have pain, writing is great fun.

-The Post-Mechanical variants establish a new universal keyboard standard.
+The Post-Mechanical variants establish a 'Nuevo universal keyboard' standard.
 These human-factored designs will fit in currently produced laptop
 PC cases.
 The forty-eight character keys make the keyboards ISO compliant, compatable with European languages.

+I have created ISO compliant firmware, and designed Windows drivers for five European languages.
+That work continues forward.

 <img src="Images/LaptopGitHub.png" width="650" />